 Abstract

 The OGC Surface Hydrology Features (HY_Features) implementation standard defines a standard information model for the identification of surface hydrologic features independent of geometric representation and scale.
 The conceptual model describes hydrologic features by defining the fundamental relationships among major components of the hydrosphere.
-This includes relationships such as the hierarchy of catchments, the segmentation of watercourses, and the topological connectivity of hydrologic features such as watersheds and water bodies.
+This includes relationships such as the hierarchy of catchments, the segmentation of watercourses, and the topological connectivity of hydrologic features such as catchment and water bodies.

 The standard is based on the concept that a given hydrologic feature may have multiple representations.
 This supports referencing the same feature(s) in different information systems or products and assists the organization and cataloging of observations, model results, or other studies of a feature.
-The ability to represent the same watershed, river, or other hydrologic feature in several ways is critical to aggregation of cross-referenced features into integrated datasets and data products on global, regional, or basin scales.
+The ability to represent the same catchment, river, or other hydrologic feature in several ways is critical to aggregation of cross-referenced features into integrated datasets and data products on global, regional, or basin scales.

 Hydrologic feature types are defined using the OGC General Feature Model (ISO 19109:2006) with reference to definitions from the International Glossary for Hydrology.
 The conceptual model is expressed in the Geographic Information Conceptual Schema Language (ISO 19103:2005) using the Unified Modeling Language (UML).